Affordable housing: Factors that affect supply of housing stock

-Supply and demand
+Balance between supply and demand

+In research, there is an established connection between the supply of housing and the price of housing; housing tends to be more expensive when there is a shortage of housing (when the supply does not meet demand).
 In some countries, the market has been unable to meet the growing demand to supply housing stock at affordable prices.
 Although demand for affordable housing, particularly rental housing that is affordable for low and middle income earners, has increased, the supply has not.
+YIMBYs argue building more housing makes housing more affordable.
 Potential home buyers are forced to turn to the rental market, which is also under pressure.
-An inadequate supply of housing stock increases demand on the private and social rented sector, and in worse case scenarios, homelessness.
+An inadequate supply of affordable housing stock increases demand on the private and social rented sector, and in worse case scenarios, results in increased homelessness rates.
+Homelessness rates are correlated with higher rents, especially in areas where rent exceeds 30% of an area's median income.